Luiz-Kohler/JwtTest/README.md

 # JwtTest

-Study of JWT - Token em C#
+Study of JWT - Token in C#